mjschreier1/lively-index/README.md

 * To see the admin experience, use the last name "admin" and the PIN "12345"
 * To see the resident experience, use the last name "resident" and the PIN "12345"

+Note: The server goes to sleep after periods of inactivity, so it may take longer than expected when initially validating credentials.
+Thanks for your patience!

 ## See the Code
 * [Client](https://github.com/mjschreier1/lively-client)
 * [Server](https://github.com/mjschreier1/lively-server)